0xDBFB7/ionprinter/documents/log/construction.md

 Need to drill 8.80mm or 11/32 holes in some aluminum and weld with brazing rod.

-Brazed.
-See Brazing.md.
+### Brazing aluminum

+Aluminum brazing rod: seems like pre-heating is important.
+Someone on youtube uses a barbecue to great effect.

+Purchased some Benzomatic AL-3 aluminum soldering rods from Canadian Tire.
+Encountered some difficulty in attaining the required temperature.
+Melted my jacket in the process.

+Tried preheating with an electric stovetop element.
+The element itself got to nearly 500c, but the aluminum only got to around 300c - below the ~400c required for the AL-3 rods.

+Tried oxy-acetalyne, not sufficiently warm.

+Tried a 100,000 btu/hr flamethrower: sufficiently warm.

+Many voids were found in the final braze - it was not in any way airtight.
+This may be due to the fact that it was not clamped properly.
+Re-brazed several times.

+Standard table salt is apparently effective as a flux.
+AvE recommends using a glass rod to remove dross.

+Electrochemical weld cleaning

+Looks like I put a bit too much heat on the feedthroughs - porosity

-Seemed like one of the crush gaskets didn't fully seal on one of the spark plug feedthroughs - but in fact the brazing was porus.
+Seemed like one of the crush gaskets didn't fully seal on one of the spark plug feedthroughs - but in fact the brazing was porous.

 # Mk3-5